fourkitchens/dev2-playbooks/README.md

    vagrant up

 Following the instructions, if prompted for your password, that will be your local machine password.

+If you have issues, specifically with "Guest Additions" you may need to install a guest additions package on your local machine.  (see: https://github.com/dotless-de/vagrant-vbguest ```vagrant plugin install vagrant-vbguest```)

 Ansible and virtual box will work together to download your VM image and then install and configure your environment.
 It will take some time.